wintechis/TurtleTikz/README.md

 A tool to convert an RDF Turtle to a graph that can be used in a LaTeX project.

 ## Installation
 Save the files index.html, code.js and style.css to a local folder on your computer.
 Then just open (double click) the index.html file.
 The tool will open in your browser (Chrome or Edge are recommended).
+To run the tool an internet connection is required.

 ## User Guide
 ### 1. Enter RDF Turtle